-There are some exceptions to this ground rule but, for the most part, storing kitchen items by general category is a sensible kitchen cabinet organization method – and one that works for crockery.
+There are some exceptions to this ground rule but, for the most part, storing kitchen items by general category is a sensible kitchen cabinet organization method – and one that works for crockery and dinnerware sets.
 After that?
 Stack tableware by type for ready access.
 As for the height of stacks, have weight in mind.
 This is especially crucial when organizing formal dishware where a maximum of 12 dinner plates is a good rule of thumb.
 Lighter dishes can go higher.

 Within a cabinet, use lower shelves for stacks of the bigger dishes with smaller items above to create a pleasing display.
 This is vital for open cabinetry, as here, but worthwhile in any case to create a pleasing impression when a door is opened.

 While organizing kitchen cabinets by the type of item is a handy guideline, consider a different approach to make breakfast preparation a smooth process by dedicating cabinet space to the meal.

 ‘The perfect breakfast cupboard centers around ease, organization, and accessibility,’ says Richard Moore, design director, Martin Moore (opens in new tab).
 ‘They should be designed to offer easy access to appliances that are plugged in and ready to go.
 They should be positioned next to dining areas/breakfast bars – preventing unnecessary traffic around the room – and they should keep breakfast-making facilities close at hand yet stored away out of sight when not in use.
 Having bifold doors on breakfast cupboards means that you have access to the entirety of the space.’

 How do you organize your kitchen cabinets?